Opioids after surgery: Getting the numbers right

 Studies reveal that up to 6% of opioid-naïve patients who receive an opioid prescription postoperatively still take the medications three to six months after the procedure.
 Since 50 million surgeries occur annually in the US, this means there are as many as three million patients who could potentially become dependent on opioid medications each year.
 At the very least, they are using them inappropriately, and then continue to receive prescriptions on top of that to support their misuse.

-Several multidisciplinary groups have convened to address this growing problem.
-At Johns Hopkins, surgeons from different fields reviewed the number of opioid pills that opioid-naïve patients used following specific procedures.
-This work has led to post-surgical opioid guidelines suggesting a specific number of recommended pills for pain after each procedure type.
-The author’s guidelines suggest patients undergoing arthroscopic partial meniscectomy should be prescribed eight oxycodone 5 mg tablets at discharge to be used only if needed.
+Several multidisciplinary groups have convened to help address this growing problem.
+At Johns Hopkins Hospital, surgeons from different fields reviewed the number of opioid pills that opioid-naïve patients used following specific procedures.
+This work has led to post-surgical opioid guidelinessuggesting a specific number of recommended pills for pain after each procedure type.
+The author’s guidelines suggest patients undergoing arthroscopic partial meniscectomy should be prescribed eight oxycodone, 5 mg tablets at discharge to be used only if needed.
 CABG, on the other hand, is a much more invasive surgery with a more challenging recovery.
-The guideline suggest patients be furnished with 30 pills at discharge.
+The guidelines suggest patients be furnished with 30 pills at discharge.

 Perhaps because of media attention, patients favor this approach.
 Responses show that rather than showing concern, over 80% of patients are comfortable with a reduction in the number of prescribed opioids.2